 Ellen Watson is one of Cornwall’s leading seascape artists.
 She takes her inspiration from walks along the rugged Cornish coastline and from regular visits to the Isles of Scilly.
 Her atmospheric paintings are layered with subtle, earthy colours.
 She paints with oils, rubbing away and adding texture again and again, leaving parts, washing away others, building her scenes with beautiful tones.
 The finished work is rich and beguiling.
 Each viewing offers new insights and rewards.

-“A Walk to the Sea… every day usually starts with a walk, either to, near or next to the sea.
+“Every day usually starts with a walk, either to, near or next to the sea.
 The hound needs an outing and now I can’t work until I’ve had an airing.
 Inevitably any group of paintings I do will include a bit of sea, a suggestion of it, or a prelude to going out there.

 “I’m tidying up, which means scrubbing bits of paint off the walls and carpet.
 I paint in a room at the back of our home, because of its small size I move the paintings, still wet, around the house, different walls, different light, so I can live with them.